Best Neurosurgery Treatment COST in India

 How many International patients came to India for Neurosurgery?

 The list of TOP 10 African countries from where the Neurosurgery Patients travelling to India are given below.
-The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of quality healthcare in India, affordable prices and very good air connectivity, tourism options and many more reasons.
+The major reason of large number of patients travelling to India for medical treatment from these countries is because of availability of World’s best neurosurgeons in India, affordable prices and very good air connectivity, tourism options and many more reasons.

 The maximum number of patients for Neurosurgery come from – Sudan, Ethiopia, Tanzania, South Africa, Kenya, Nigeria, Rwanda, Zambia, Somalia, Mozambique